 Needless to say, you need an Apple Music subscription for this to work.
-You can get it on any Apple or Android device and you can subscribe via the Alexa app when you start the set-up.
+You can get it on any Apple or Android device and subscribe via the Alexa app when you start the set-up.

 Speaking of which, all the settings and syncing are done via the Alexa app.
 That is, you don’t need to set preferences and link the service to each individual speaker.
 This applies as long as you’re using the same Alexa/Amazon account for all your speakers.

 In fact, all the Echo speakers you link to the account live under the same digital ecosystem.
-For example, you can do the set-up on the Echo Dot in your office and the commands will apply to the Echo Show in your living room.
+For example, you can do the set-up on the Echo Dot in your office, and the commands will apply to the Echo Show in your living room.

 However, you need to link all your Echo devices to Alexa and use a multi-room music set-up.
 This write-up includes a quick guide on that as well.

 Setting Up Apple Music via the Alexa App

 As indicated, the device and service management for Echo speakers is done via the Alexa app.
 Regarding the following steps, we assume that you’re already logged into the app.

 Here is how to set up Apple Music on your Alexa app: